RichardDel-ITsec/IAM-Projects/Policy-drafting/Sample-policy.md

 Devices are returned, and credentials are reset.

-Account to be deleted post subsequent quarterly recertification cycle( To allow for minimum 3 month email\onedrive .
+Account to be deleted post subsequent quarterly recertification cycle( To allow for minimum 3 month email\onedrive retention) .
 ### 4.3 Role Changes

 Role updates triggered by promotions or departmental moves.